Panzer II: Main production models

 Based on the same suspension as the Ausf.
 D and Ausf.
-E tank versions, the Flamm (also known as "Flamingo") used a new turret mounting a single MG34 machine gun, and two remotely controlled flamethrowers mounted in small turrets at each front corner of the vehicle.
+E tank versions, the Flamm (often wrongly referred to as "Flamingo") used a new turret mounting a single MG34 machine gun, and two remotely controlled flamethrowers mounted in small turrets at each front corner of the vehicle.
 Each flamethrower could cover the front 180° arc, while the turret traversed 360°.

 The flamethrowers were supplied with 320 litres of fuel and four tanks of compressed nitrogen.
 The nitrogen tanks were built into armoured boxes along each side of the superstructure.
 Armour was 30 mm to the front and 14.5 mm to the side and rear, although the turret was increased to 20 mm at the sides and rear.

 Total weight was 12 tonnes and dimensions were increased to a length of 4.9 m and width of 2.4 m although it was a bit shorter at 1.85 m tall.
 A FuG2 radio was carried.

 One hundred and fifty-one Panzerkampfwagen II (F) (Flamm) vehicles were built from April 1940 through March 1942.
 Initial production of Ausf.
 A vehicles was based on 46 Panzer II Ausf.
 D/E chassis that were never completed as tanks, in March 1940 the 43 still existing Panzer II Ausf.
 D were recalled for conversion and from August 1941 until the cancellation in March 1942 a further 62 Ausf.
 B vehicles were made from new-production Ausf.
 D chassis (out of an order for 150 vehicles).
 The Panzer II (F) was deployed in the USSR, but was not very successful due to its limited armor, and survivors were soon withdrawn for conversion to Marder II tank destroyers in December 1941.

+It is unknown when exactly the Flammpanzer II got the name "Flamingo", however it most likely originated some time after World War 2 and was never officially used for the vehicle.